Champii/og/README.md

 The `-b` (`--block`) option prints the output of the preprocessor who's in charge to create the blocks from indentation.
 No compilation is done.

+The `-a` (`--ast`) option prints the generated AST from the parser

 # Build

-The current build time of the project is around 20s for all sources files with `./og src` alone, and around 60s for full rebootstrap with `make re` (That bootstraps from old version then rebootstraps from itself, with `go build` and `go test` each time).
-Tests take around 5s to pass.
-Need better perfs.
+The current build time of the project is around 5s for all sources files with `./og` alone, and around 15s for full rebootstrap with `make re` (That bootstraps from old version then rebootstraps from itself, with `go build` and `go test` each time).

 Here is the procedure to regenerate the parser from the grammar if you want to make changes to it.